NorChainOfficial/norchain-sdk/apps/landing/QUICK_START.md

     category: 'General',
     questions: [
       {
-        q: 'What is Xaheen Chain?',
+        q: 'What is NorChain Chain?',
-        a: 'Xaheen is an EVM-compatible...',
+        a: 'NorChain is an EVM-compatible...',
       },
       // ... more questions
     ]